-Contrast enhancing fibrosis encompassing the retroperitoneal structures causing ureteric and vascular obstruction and displacement.
+Contrast-enhancing fibrosis encasing the retroperitoneal structures causing ureteric and vascular obstruction and displacement.

-Displacement of the aorta and IVC anteriorly away from the vertebral bodies is suggestive of malignant aetiology.
+Displacement of the aorta and IVC anteriorly away from the vertebral bodies are suggestive of malignant etiology.
 Invasion and disruption of bone and/or soft tissue structures suggests an aggressive process - infection or malignancy.
-Multiple subcentimeter lymph nodes are frequently seen in non-malignant RPF, probably reactive secondary to the disease process, and should not be confused for malignancy3.
+Multiple subcentimeter lymph nodes are frequently seen in non-malignant RPF, probably reactive secondary to the disease process, and should not be confused for malignancy 3.

-Whilst largely superseded by cross-sectional imaging techniques, a classic triad is described3:
+While largely superseded by cross-sectional imaging techniques, a classic triad is described 3:

 - medial deviation of the middle third of the ureters

-MR has been reported to be as sensitive as CT in its assessment of retroperitoneal fibrosis with the added advantage of high contrast resolution between closely apposed retroperitoneal structures. it can evaluate the urinary tracts using fast T2 weighted spin-echo sequences without requiring intravenous contrast in patients with impaired renal function.
+MRI has been reported to be as sensitive as CT in its assessment of retroperitoneal fibrosis with the added advantage of high contrast resolution between closely apposed retroperitoneal structures.
+It can evaluate the urinary tracts using fast T2 weighted spin-echo sequences without requiring intravenous contrast in patients with impaired renal function.

 Uptake will be seen in active inflammation and absent in metabolically inactive disease 3.